wp-plugins/gravity-forms-toolbar/readme.txt

 1. Upload the entire `gravity-forms-toolbar` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Look at your toolbar / admin bar and enjoy using the new Gravity Forms links there :)
+4. Adjust a few options on the settings page - under "General Settings" > "Gravity Forms Toolbar"
-4. Go and manage your forms or develop new ones :)
+5. Go and manage your entries and forms or develop new ones :)

 == Frequently Asked Questions ==